flipperdevices/docs/en/content/usage/applications/power.md

-Flipper has power management system, that mainly consist of two special IC: Fuel gauge and charger.
+Flipper Zero has a power management system, which mainly consists of **fuel gauge** and **charger** ICs.

-Main goal of first IC is to moitor the charge level of battery.
-Its realized through precise calculations of energy, that going to battery and spent from battery.
+The main goal of the fuel gauge is to monitor the battery charging level.
+It works by calculating the incoming and spent energy precisely.

-Charger IC needed for control of charge process, that very important for battery life and user health.
+Charger IC controls the charging process, which is very important for battery life and user safety.

+Power state application obtains information from these ICs and shows it on display.
+Let's examine each line of that information.

+## Review

 ![](../../assets/applications/power-state-screenshot.png)

-Power state application obtains information from these ICs and shows it on display.
-Let's figure out, what it means.
+### Current

-In first line (Current) first value is current, reported by fuel gauge (consumed by battery).
-If Flipper is not connected to power supply (charge process not going on) that we'll get negative value here.
-It means Flipper own consumption current (calculated on battery circuit) at the moment.
-Second value is charge currnet, reported by charger IC.
-After the start of charging there will be a non-zero value.
+The first value is current, reported by fuel gauge (consumed by the battery).
+While Flipper is not charging, the value is negative and shows current consumption.

-Next line (Voltage) contains voltage levels on battery circuit, respectively recieved from fuel gauge and charger.
-Please note, that last value will be correct only during charge process.
+The second value is the charging current, reported by the charger IC.
+It goes up as the charging starts.

+### Voltage

+This line shows current voltage levels: from the fuel gauge and from the charger respectively.

+!!! warning
+    Voltage level given by the charger is correct only during the charging process.

+### Charge

+The current battery level is shown on this line in percentage.

-Third line (Charge) is current charge level of battery.
-It calculated by fuel gauge using amount of energy, that has been consumed by battery during charge and spent from during the device usage.
+It's calculated by the fuel gauge using the value of energy consumed by the battery during charging, and spent during the device usage.

+### Capacity

+First value on this line shows energy left in the battery, and the second one shows its full capacity.

-Further located values of current capacity and full capacity of battery.
-First one can be correctly calculated only if actual battery has the same value of full capacity (second value), as used during fuel gauge calibration.
+Remaining energy can be calculated correctly only if the installed battery has the same full capacity value that was set during fuel gauge calibration.

+!!! warning
+    As seen on the screenshot above, some testing units might report that the full capacity is 3000 mAh, which is wrong and leads to battery level miscalculations.
+The real capacity is 2000 mAh.

+### Temperature

-Last line contains temperature of the fuel gauge IC and temperature of the device battery respectively in Celsius degrees.
-Battery temperature measured by NTC-thermistor, located on the battery.
+Last line shows the fuel gauge and the battery Celsius temperatures respectively.

+The battery temperature is measured using NTC thermistor, which is placed on the battery and connected to the charger IC.
+It changes its resistance depending on the temperature.